sanjumsanthosh/Learn_Pytest/Chapter 10/README.md

 * if we are expecting an error condition, we can use mock object `side_effect `attribute to specify it
 * When using mocks keep in mind that we are no longer testing behaviour, but the implementation.

+### Testing at muliple layers to avoid mocking

+* While testing the CLI, we could also use the API to complete the functional testing instead of mocking.
+* The mixed layer approch will thus test hte expected behaviour and reduces the change of having a filure due to refactoring